 What is Universal Credit?

-Universal Credit is a new means-tested benefit and has now been rolled out nationally.
+Universal Credit is a means-tested benefit that has been rolled out nationally since December 2018.
 It will eventually replace the below 'legacy' benefits by migrating existing claimants to Universal Credit:

 - Income-based Jobseeker’s Allowance

 - Housing Benefit